jaythad13/Mathematikezettelkasten/Introduction to Riemann Surfaces --- math-199DR/notes/Group actions on Riemann surfaces.md

 A holomorphic group action is a group action such that each function $x \mapsto g \cdot x$ is a [[Introduction to Riemann Surfaces --- math-199DR/notes/Holomorphisms of Riemann surfaces#_definition _ holomorphism|holomorphism]] $X \to X$.

-A group action is effective if it has trivial kernel.
+A group action is [[Abstract Algebra I --- math-171/notes/Group actions#_definition _ kernel, effective action|effective]] if it has trivial kernel.

 Finally, we don't really want to deal with infinite group actions, so we limit ourselves to the actions of finite groups — from here on, every $G \circlearrowright X$ is the holomorphic, effective action of a finite group on a Riemann surface.
 These have nice properties!